DX-at-Scale/dx-at-scale/README.md

 Remember, DDD is an iterative process that requires regular adjustments based on your project’s needs.

 > **Define:**
-Senior developers or architects should take time to create a Bounded Context Canvas to clearly define boundaries for the upcoming sprint.
+Your team should take time to create a Bounded Context Canvas to clearly define boundaries for the upcoming sprint.
 This helps ensure a better understanding of the scope and connects it to the User Stories for the sprint.
 It is also helpful to create C4 diagrams and share them with the developers.
 These diagrams give a clear picture of the expected software design, always focusing on the scope of the upcoming sprint.

 > **Code:**